 Anal fistula affects:

-Up to 50% of people with Crohn’s disease, 30% of people infected with HIV (the virus that attacks the body’s immune system), and approximately 30-50% of people with anal abscess (this More common in women than men)
+Up to 50% of people with Crohn’s disease, 30% of people infected with HIV (the virus that attacks the body’s immune system causes health issues), and approximately 30-50% of people with anal abscess (this More common in women than men)

 Most anal fissures require surgery because they rarely heal if they are not treated.
 Many surgical methods are available, depending on where the fistula is located and classified if it is simple or complicated.